blaenk/blaenk.github.io/provider/pages/reads.markdown

 <a href="http://amzn.com/032157351X" name="algorithms">Algorithms</a> [[notes](/notes/algorithms/)] --- I've been refreshing my knowledge of algorithms using this book by Sedgewick.
 I chose this one for this purpose because it seems to strike a balance between the catalog-formatted coverage of Skiena's book and the in-depth analysis of the classic CLRS.
 So far it has worked perfectly fine, at times looking to CLRS for more information.

-Only one thing really bothered me about the book and that is that it teaches left-leaning red-black trees --- a creation of the author himself --- instead of classical red-black trees, _without_ warning the reader.
+Only one thing really bothered me about the book and that is that it teaches left-leaning red-black trees---a creation of the author himself---instead of classical red-black trees, _without_ warning the reader.
 The main claim to LLRBs that I'm aware of is that they're simpler to teach because they're more consistent, only allowing left-leaning red links, thereby reducing every imbalance to a matter of rotating into left-leaning red links.

 I discovered that the book was teaching LLRBs and not classical RB trees when it got around to "explaining" deletion from LLRBs, in quotes because it left it as an "exercise to the reader."
 Granted, it provided solution code to the exercise but I figured that I would find some more information online to reinforce my understanding; RB tree deletion is notoriously complex.
 Of course, every explanation and implementation I found online was entirely different from the red-black trees the book explained.